k8s-at-home/charts/charts/stable/tdarr/README.md

 - **BREAKING**: Upgraded the common library dependency to version 3.0.2.
 This introduces several breaking changes (`service`, `ingress` and `persistence` keys have been refactored).
   Be sure to check out the [library chart](https://github.com/k8s-at-home/library-charts/blob/common-3.0.2/charts/stable/common/) for the up-to-date values.
 - Changed image tag to `2.00.10`.
+- Moved the `additionalContainers` section to hardcoded values, instead the creation of a tdarr node is now controlled through the `node` key.

 ### [1.0.0]